taurushq-io/private-CMTAT-aztec/README.md

 **Issuer**:

-- The added notes from sender and recipient are encoded and broadcasted to the issuer.
+- The added notes from sender and recipient are broadcasted to the issuer.

 **Failure cases**:

-- **Enforcement module**: If the "to" or "from" address is frozen, the transfer will fail.
+- **Enforcement module**: If `from` or `to` addresses are frozen, the transfer will fail.
-- **Validation module**: If operations are enabled, the module checks if "from" or "to" should be restricted.
+- **Validation module**: If operations are enabled, the module checks if `from` or `to` should be restricted.
 - **Pause module**: If the contract is paused, the transfer will fail.

 **Limitations**: